Originally Published on January 19, 2023. Last Updated on June 12, 2023.

 8. Wooden Wedding Decorations

 Repurpose fallen tree trunks by hollowing out the insides to insert wide-mouthed floral vases.
-These darling centerpiece ideas make for enchanting (and eco-friendly) additions to a rustic or shabby-chic wedding theme.
+This darling centerpiece idea makes for an enchanting (and eco-friendly) addition to a rustic or shabby-chic wedding theme.

 9. Book Table Decorations

 Celebrate the next chapter by decorating your reception tables with stacks of books.
 Peruse local thrift stores for vintage hardcovers that fit with your wedding colors to create coordinating vignettes.

 10. Lantern Centerpieces

 Warm and welcoming, lanterns emit a soft glow that instantly enhances the ambiance of evening outdoor weddings.

 11. Branch Chandeliers